-MySQL is able to store leases, host reservations and options defined on a per host basis.
-This section can be safely ignored if you chose to store the data in other backends.
+MySQL is able to store leases, host reservations, options defined on a per-host basis and a subset of the server configuration parameters (serving as a configuration backend).
+This section can be safely ignored if you choose to store the data in other backends.

-First Time Creation of the MySQL Database
+4.3.2.1 First-Time Creation of the MySQL Database

 If you are setting the MySQL database for the first time, you need to create the database area within MySQL and set up the MySQL user ID under which Kea will access the database.
-This needs to be done manually: kea-admin is not able to do this for you.
+This needs to be done manually; kea-admin is not able to do this for you.